 Just because you can put something on TV doesn’t mean you should.
 [3 Aug 2005] – New York Daily News | David Bianculli

 Some Comedies know no boundaries.
 It’s Always Sunny in Philadephia is one of them.
 Slapped with some negative criticism, IASIP’s humour still excels to be groundbreaking and ridiculous at the same time.
-It destroys barriers on several topics without thinking twice so if you are the type of person who enjoy watching comedies that never holds back in their jokes, this is it.
+It destroys barriers on several topics without thinking twice so if you are the type of person who enjoys watching comedies that never holds back in their jokes, this is it.

 Mike & Molly